DPS2004/textadventure/README.md

 clear(): My hacky way of clearing the screen.
 Found it on a blog somewhere.

-dialog(character name, text to display, number of times the animation loops, time per frame): Abandon all hope ye who enter here.
-Valid characters are currently: "detective" and "masked".
-More coming soon.
-Time per frame is in seconds, if unsure set it to ~0.2 to make it be a medium speed.
+dialog(sprite set in /ascii/, text to display, number of times the animation loops, time per frame):Time per frame is in seconds, if unsure set it to ~0.2 to make it be a medium speed.

 question(question to ask): Clears the screen, asks a question, and returns it.